cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Installing_a_New_Cumulus_Linux_Image.md

 on servers) that enables the installation of network operating systems (NOS) on bare metal switches.

-<span id="src-8362643_indexterm-B20EF734A614ADD053C508CCC008A7DC">Before
-you install Cumulus Linux, the </span>switch can be in two different
+Before you install Cumulus Linux, the switch can be in two different
 states:

   - No image is installed on the switch (the switch is only running